ZeqinYu/Re-MTKD/README.md

 # Re-MTKD

+---

+Official implementation of Re-MTKD from our AAAI 2025 (Oral) paper “Reinforced Multi-teacher Knowledge Distillation for Efficient General Image Forgery Detection and Localization”.

+---

 ## 📰 News
 * **[2025.10.22]** We have released the testing code.
 If you have any questions, please feel free to contact us.
 * **[2025.10.18]** 🔥🔥 Our team won 1st place ×2 in both the Detection and Localization tracks of the ICCV 2025 DeepID Challenge using our Re-MTKD framework.